 the offer.
 The case went to adult

 court where minor could have spent many years in state prison.
-After showing the prosecutor that the had problems with their case, the matter resolved
+After showing the DA numerous problems with their case, the matter resolved

 for credit time served.
 Client did not spend

 Armed Robbery - Dismissed at Trial

 impeachment evidence against the complaining

 Juvenile Car Theft - No Charges filed